solaire80/Home-SOC-Lab/Labs/02-Sysmon-Integration/README.md

 To confirm the events were reaching Wazuh, the Wazuh dashboard's **Threat Hunting** module was checked, filtering by the Windows 10 agent.
 Sysmon-sourced events appeared alongside standard Windows Security events, confirming successful log forwarding.

 ---
+## Result

+Sysmon was successfully installed on the Windows endpoint and configured using the SwiftOnSecurity ruleset.
+After updating the Wazuh agent configuration, Sysmon Operational logs were successfully forwarded to the Wazuh Manager and became available for threat hunting and future detection exercises.

 ### Figure 1 – Sysmon Installed and Running